-This guideline covers the management of atopic eczema in children from birth up to the age of 12 years, and provides guidance on diagnosis and assessment, management, and providing information and education for children and their parents and carers.
+This guideline was previously called atopic eczema in children: management of atopic eczema in children from birth up to the age of 12 years.